indic-dict/dict-api/README.md

 # Implementation
 ## Ideas
 * Use no-sql database with good replication characteristics, like couchdb. couchdb already provides some simple API, and it is extensible.
+* Leverage the rest api that couchdb provides to the extant possible.
 * Use offline catching intelligently to minimize communicating with the server.
 Caching ideas:
   * Headword-dictionary mappings

+# Design choices

 # Deployment